SergiiGlad/devops/devops.md

 Development project often consists of many developers, all working on individual features and code.
 Eventually the individual work needs to be brought together and combined into a single code base.
 Individual developers should be testing their code as they work, but that code still needs re-verifying when it's part of the full codebase.

 ## CD - Continuous Delivery

+A software engineering approach in which teams produce siftware inshort cycles, ensuring thet software can be reliably released at any time.

 ## Continuous Development ( CICD )